Shoaibxaif/VRV-Assignment/README.md

 - **Security Practices**: Implementation of input validation, error handling, and ensuring secure operations.
 - **Additional Features (Bonus)**: Extra features such as sorting, filtering, and search functionalities.

----

-## **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## **Conclusion**

-This **vRv Dashboard** provides a comprehensive and interactive way to manage users, roles, and permissions in a system, with a focus on usability, responsiveness, and security.
-It is a great tool for administrators and offers a smooth user experience through modern UI/UX practices.

----